-- The main character in The Giver is being trained to take a role in perpetuating the dystopia they all live in.
+- Jonas in The Giver is being trained to take a role in perpetuating the dystopia they all live in.

 - Chip, in This Perfect Day, works in a genetics lab identifying gene samples as part of the evil supercomputer's plan to genetically-engineer the human race into identical, interchangeable sameness.
 His grandfather, Papa Jan, actually helped BUILD the evil supercomputer, but later regretted it.

-- The protagonist of the Robert A. Heinlein novella If This Goes On (also known as Revolt In 2100) is one of the guards at the HQ of the Corrupt Church that rules a dystopian future America.
+- The protagonist of the Robert A. Heinlein novella If This Goes On— is one of the guards at the HQ of the Corrupt Church that rules a dystopian future America.

 - The government of Earth goes through some Dystopic stages in The Forever War, and the main characters are soldiers.

 - In a way, Miles Vorkosigan and his friends, from Vorkosigan Saga.
 While it's definitely reformed significantly and he is continuing that process, Barrayar was The Evil Empire a generation ago and is still viewed that way by many people.